-1. Use your coursework to study.
+1. Use your coursework to study

 Your overall college experience should be tailored to help you study for the MCAT.
 You should be enrolled in classes that cover humanities, psychology, physics, biochemistry, biology, and chemistry.
 Start with this list of the courses to take before the MCAT.
 Study all of the material taught in these classes as thoroughly as you possibly can.
 If you have the chance and the wherewithal to take on higher level courses, you should do so.
 Going into the MCAT with a wealth of expert knowledge across multiple medical-related topics is the best way to yield a high score.

 2. Begin preparing for the MCAT early

 Some people have studied for their MCATs only two months or one month before the test is taken.
 Some people have even scraped by through studying only a week before the test.
 But to get the best results, you’ll want to start studying much earlier.
 The MCAT covers a huge range of material, much broader than you can cover with two months of dedicated studying.

 Experts recommend beginning to study three months or more before the test.
 This allows you a wider range of time to thoroughly review all of the material that might be covered on the test.
 If you’re determined to get a perfect score, you should give up your summer break for studying.
 When you aren’t distracted by coursework, you have all that time open for basic review.
-MCAT prep can range from practicing on a Qbank like Lecturio, doing your own home study program, or diving into a live or in-person class.
+See more on when to take the MCAT.

 It’s exhausting to study for the MCAT, especially if your goal is to achieve a perfect score.
 Undue stress can increase your chances of silly mistakes, and stress also reduces your retention of your study materials.
 For this reason, it’s important to take care of yourself.
 Take breaks from studying when you can; don’t push your brain to retain more at one time than it can handle.
 Eat healthy foods.
 In the weeks leading up to the test, but especially the night before the test, make sure you go to bed in a timely manner and get at least eight hours of sleep.